chelsea-designs/DCFideas/README.md

 - Additional profile functionality, with the option to add user profile images, a perosnal statement and options around marketing preferences.
 - Functionality to retrieve and update a forgotten password.
 - The ability to bookmark ideas added by other users and view them in a section on the profile page.
-- The ability to run additional search queries on the ideas, allowing for searching by Topic, Descriptions
+- The ability to run additional search queries on the ideas, allowing for searching by Strand, Descriptions
 - Allow users to add other users as friend and add and share posts.
 - Allow an administrator user the option to toggle other site users as administrators.
 - Give site administrators full functionality of updating or deleting user accounts.